Defensive Driver Courses & How They Help You Save On Car Insurance

 • Maintain a clean driving record during the discount period

-Some insurers will send renewal reminders, but it's your responsibility to maintain the discount.
+Some insurers will send renewal reminders, but you must maintain the discount.

 Compare Defensive Driving Car Insurance Discounts

-Companies calculate premiums differently.
-The availability of discounts may also vary.
+Companies calculate premiums differently, and discount availability also varies.
 When looking for the best and cheapest policy, comparing quotes from multiple insurers can help.
 You can use MoneyGeek's calculator below to get accurate estimates for a quick comparison.

 Car Insurance Calculator